OMNIALowCode/omniadocs/docs/pages/omnia3/Modeler/omnia3_modeler_uibehaviours.md

 It's possible to extend the user interface through custom behaviours in **Forms**, **Dashboards** **Calendars** and **Menu**.

-There are currently three different execution moments for UI behaviours, which follow a logical flow:
+There are multiple different execution moments for UI behaviours, which follow a logical flow:

 - **Initialize**: Executes when entering the page (form, dashboard or menu);
 - **On Change**: Executes during updates, requires an element, and, given the new value of the attribute associated to that element, performs an operation.
 Similar role to **Action** in the entity behaviours (only applies to forms and dashboards);